emmercm/www/src/blog/_flatline.md

 Some examples of flatlining include:

-- Failure to start, such as:
+**Failure to start**

 - The service runs on [Kubernetes](/blog/tag/kubernetes) and its pods can't be scheduled or are in a `CrashLoopBackOff`

-- Failure for clients to reach the service, such as:
+**Failure for clients to reach the service**

 - A failure with service discovery or DNS resolution

-- Failure to stay alive, such as:
+**Failure to stay alive**

+- The service is overwhelmed with data, causing it to run out of memory, before it can emit the results of any processing

+**Failure to make progress**

 - The service has deadlocked, stopping all processing (failing the [liveness probe](/blog/types-of-probes-in-kubernetes) if it's on Kubernetes)
-  - The service is overwhelmed with data, causing it to run out of memory, before it can emit the results of any processing
-  -
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTg0ODM2OTQ1LDE3NzcwNTEyODEsLTg1ND
+eyJoaXN0b3J5IjpbMzU4NjU1NjE4LDE3NzcwNTEyODEsLTg1ND
 A5NDU5OSwtMTk3MjAzOTY2OCw1MjIyMjM3ODAsNjk0MjQwMTgs
 LTM1OTgyNTE0MCwtMTQzMjE3Mjc5Ml19
 -->